Strumpkrig/StrumpkrigHelp/README.md

 ## Database (MYSQL)
 Database settings are added as variables in the code

 ### Access to database
 If you need access to the database let Simon Gunner (sigun004) know that.

 ## Participant list
-Participant list URL settings are added as variables in the code
+Participant list URL settings are added as variables in the code to a csv file The webpage uses the CSV but we can use the Google SpreadSheet and Google Forms to access it in the browser.

 ### Access to Participant list
 If you need access to the participant list let Simon Gunner (sigun004) know.

 ## FTP
-All files are updated thru FTP and AZURE DevOps Pipeline All accoutns to the FTP server are stored in the pipline or are stored here in the code as Variables
+All files are updated thru FTP and AZURE DevOps Pipeline

+All accounts to the FTP server are stored in the pipline or are stored here in the code as Variables

 ### Access to FTP
 If you need access to the FTP server let Simon Gunner (sigun004) know.